MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 ---

-# Azure Information Protection integration - **PRIVATE PREVIEW**
+# Azure Information Protection integration

 Cloud App Security lets you investigate files and set policies based on Azure Information Protection file labels, enabling greater visibility and control of your sensitive data in the cloud.
 To enable this, set a policy in Cloud App Security to scan files with content inspection enabled.
-In addition, as part of the Cloud App Security private preview, you can trigger alerts on activities related to classified files.
+In addition, you can trigger alerts on activities related to classified files.
 Azure Information Protection integration lets you:
 -	Quantify exposure of sensitive data over your cloud applications.
 -	Create policies and alert on violations of uploading of classified data in your connected cloud apps, or quarantine/block sensitive data from being shared externally.